apache/nuttx-apps/nshlib/README.txt

   specified on the command line.

   NSH provides this command to access the mkfatfs() NuttX API.
-  This block device must reside in the NuttX pseudo filesystem and must have been created by some call to register_blockdriver() (see include/nuttx/fs/fs.h).
+  This block device must reside in the NuttX pseudo file system and must have been created by some call to register_blockdriver() (see include/nuttx/fs/fs.h).